Safe object check

 In the Safe Object dialog box for each safe object expression, you can configure the following:

 You cannot use the command-line interface to configure the Safe Object check.
-You must configure it by using either the application firewall wizard or the configuration utility.
+You must configure it by using either the Web App Firewall wizard or the GUI.

 Following are examples of Safe Object check regular expressions: